AkhilMittapalli/UMBC-DATA606-Capstone/README.md

 4. **Personal Lifestyle Improvement**
    - Serve as a digital wellness assistant for individuals who spend extended hours on computers.
    - Provide personalized health insights over time.

-5. **Ergonomics Research**
-   - Generate valuable datasets and insights into sitting behavior, hydration patterns, and screen use for further occupational health studies.

 ---

 ## Future Scope